Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework

 \subsection{Constraints on the Amati Relation Parameters}

-Following the reconstruction of the Hubble Data using the NN frameworks, the luminosity distance of the GRBs were calculated.
+Following the reconstruction of the Hubble Data using the NN frameworks, the luminosity distance of the GRBs are calculated.
 Using $H(z)$, the luminosity distance $d_L(z)$ is obtained by integrating the inverse expansion rate :

 where $c$ is the speed of light.\\

 The isotropic-equivalent radiated energy $E_{\mathrm{iso}}$ of a gamma-ray burst is computed using the bolometric fluence $S_{\mathrm{bolo}}$ as

 The bolometric fluence is expressed in units of $\mathrm{erg\,cm^{-2}}$.
 The observed spectral peak energy $E_{\mathrm{peak}}^{\mathrm{obs}}$ is shifted by cosmic expansion.
 The corresponding rest-frame peak energy is calculated using redshift correction term - \\